Bentalizac/CS260-Startup-Project/README.md

 SIMON SERVICES:
 One thing I've learned is to not get behind...
 Also, I guess it hasn't quite clicked for me yet why we need to do all this, but I guess it makes it more efficient to run and is probably more secure.

+SIMON DB:
+Checking the access settings in Mongo is important, also, its neat to see the JSON and everything starting to come together and work.

+SIMON LOGIN:
+This one felt like an extension of the database part, just using a hash for security of the password and denying access to the play page if a login is unsuccessful.